top of page

 • Fuvahmulaku Airport ( FVM) Ganviyani Atoll Runway (87 minutes from MLE)

-Sea Planes in The Maldives The second feature of the domestic airport is the being home to the largest sea plane fleet in the world.
+Sea Planes in The Maldives The second feature of the domestic airport is the fact it is home to the largest seaplane fleet in the world.
 Trans Maldivian Airways is a more exclusive way to travel and connects guests with their resorts by landing directly out the front on the water.
-This is a truely phenomenal way to travel and also a huge item to tick off your bucket list but it does come at a price as resort transfers in a seaplane can be anywhere from $500 USD - $2,000 USD depending on the location.
+This is a truly phenomenal way to travel and also a huge item to tick off your bucket list, but it does come at a price as resort transfers in a seaplane can be anywhere from $500 USD - $2,000 USD, depending on the location.
 Maldives Boat Transfers The Maldives are made up of around 1,200 islands, with around 185 of these being inhabited by Maldivians and branded as local islands.
-The local islands are full of small hotels and guesthouses where tourists can stay at a fraction of the cost of a resort, the only catch is that you pay for what you get and there will be no swim up pool, spa or cocktails as alcohol is illegal on the local islands.
-There are two options for navigating the locals islands of the Maldives, one is via a public speed boat and the other is via a public ferry.
-If you are opting travel solo in The Maldives and navigate its islands on your own, then your first ferry may as well be the one which connects Hulhumale to Male.
-This local ferry cost around $1 USD and the most efficient way to get to your next point of call or you can get a local taxi to the port for around $10 USD.
+The local islands are full of small hotels and guesthouses where tourists can stay at a fraction of the cost of a resort; the only catch is that you pay for what you get, and there will be no swim-up pool, spa or cocktails as alcohol is illegal on the local islands.
+There are two options for navigating the local islands of the Maldives: one is via a public speed boat, and the other is via a public ferry.
+If you are opting to travel solo in The Maldives and navigate its islands on your own, then your first ferry may as well be the one which connects Hulhumale to Male.
+This local ferry costs around $1 USD and is the most efficient way to get to your next point of call or you can get a local taxi to the port for around $10 USD.
 Local Speedboat in the Maldives All of the local speedboats will generally depart from Malé from one of its many Jetty Docks.
-The Jettys are all located along the north short of Malé between Hulhumale Ferry Terminal and local Fish, Fruit and Veggie Markets and label from numbers 1-7 (easy to find on google maps).
-The speedboats can range from a 20 seater boat to a 40 seater boat and are usually always full of locals who have done their weekly or monthly shopping Malé.
-You will need to pay cash and generally these local speedboats cannot be pre-booked unless it is with a local guest-house on the island that you are going to.
-It does seem like organised chaos when you are down on the Jettys but the locals are all lovely and extremely helpful if you needed to be pointed in the right direction.
-Some islands have daily speedboat connections, the journey can take anywhere from 20 minutes to 3 hours and prices are usually between $25 - $60 USD.
+The Jettys are all located along the north shore of Malé between Hulhumale Ferry Terminal and local Fish, Fruit and Veggie Markets and label from numbers 1-7 (easy to find on google maps).
+TThe speedboats can range from a 20-seater boat to a 40-seater boat and are usually full of locals who have done their weekly or monthly shopping in Malé.
+You will need to pay cash, and generally, these local speedboats cannot be pre-booked unless it is with a local guest house on the island that you are going to.
+It does seem like organised chaos when you are down on the Jettys, but the locals are all lovely and extremely helpful if you need to be pointed in the right direction.
+Some islands have daily speedboat connections; the journey can take anywhere from 20 minutes to 3 hours, and prices are usually between $25 - $60 USD.
 Local Ferries in the Maldives

-If time is not a problem, you are looking save a couple of dollars and do not get seasick, then a local ferry could be an option for you.
+If time is not a problem, and you are looking to save a couple of dollars and not get seasick, then a local ferry could be an option for you.
 For centuries, Maldivians have been sailing their water via a wooden fishing vessel called a Dhoni.
-Located in the South West of the Island of Malé, The Villingili Ferry Terminal is the axis for all connections between the atolls.
-Most ferries depart Malé on one day, then return to Malé on the following day except on Fridays, where all of these government run ferries cease departures, as this is a religious day for the Muslim population and ultimately the Maldivian weekend.
+Located in the southwest of the island of Malé, the Villingili Ferry Terminal is the axis of all connections between the atolls.
+Most ferries depart Malé on one day and then return to Malé on the following day except on Fridays, when all of these government-run ferries cease departures, as this is a religious day for the Muslim population and ultimately the Maldivian weekend.
 The next thing that you need to work out is how to navigate the local atolls once you get out of Malé.
 Luckily, most atolls are circular with a lagoon in the centre, so a local ferry in the atolls would depart from an island (which is usually the capital of the Atoll and would be connected to Malé) and then continue in a circular direction, stopping at each island in the atoll over the journey before completing a loop back to its original destination again.
 There would also be another ferry that departs in the opposite direction, creating a loop that also circles back to its original designation as well.
-If it sounds complicated, it is because it probably is, not many tourist bother with the hassle and have enough time up there sleeve for a one month island hopping trip so that is why we created our Maldives Island Hopping Experience!
-There are no tourists on the local ferries and seldom on many of the local islands but if you are comfortable being alone, this could be an option.
-Ferries cannot be booked online and cash must be paid.
+If it sounds complicated, it is because it probably is, not many tourists bother with the hassle or have enough time up their sleeve for a one month island hopping trip which is why we created our Maldives Island Hopping Experience!
+There are no tourists on the local ferries and seldom on many of the local islands, but if you are comfortable being alone, this could be an option.
+Ferries cannot be booked online, and you will need to pay in cash.
 The Maldives is a chain of 1,194 stunning islands that fan out across the Indian Ocean.
-You can relax in the privacy of an over water bungalow, chill out on white sandy beaches, or take a snorkeling expedition to see some of the world's most diverse marine species while traveling Maldives.
-Whether you are a couple, group of friends or solo traveller in the Maldives, there are so many amazing things to do in the Maldives that you will never have a dull moment!
+You can relax in the privacy of an over-water bungalow, chill out on white sandy beaches, or take a snorkelling expedition to see some of the world's most diverse marine species while travelling to Maldives.
+Whether you are a couple, a group of friends or a solo traveller in the Maldives, there are so many amazing things to do in the Maldives that you will never have a dull moment!

 Now all you need to do is decide on how you are going to travel in the Maldives!